rikhuijzer/fx/README.md

 ```

-This will backup your site every 6 hours and push the changes to the `main` branch.
+This will backup your site every 6 hours.